embedded-graphics/tinytga/README.md

 This example demonstrates how a TGA image can be drawn to a [embedded-graphics] draw target.

-The code uses the `Tga` struct and only works if the color format inside the TGA file is known at compile time.
-While this makes the code less flexible it offers the best performance by making sure that no unnecessary color conversions are used.

 ```rust
 use embedded_graphics::{image::Image, pixelcolor::Rgb888, prelude::*};
 use tinytga::Tga;